-- 1. Proven guilt of cheating or theft.
-Cheating will be interpreted to include cheating on a test, copying another student's paper or theme, copying other authors' works without identifying the sources, citing false or fabricated sources, or downloading papers or portions thereof from the internet to be presented as one's own work.
-(A student proven guilty of cheating will be suspended from the College and given an "F" grade in the course in which he/she cheated.
-If the student is not reinstated, or if he/she withdraws after reinstatement, he/she will receive a "W" grade for all other courses but his transcript will reflect the "F" grade in the course in which he/she cheated.)
+- 1. Proven guilt of theft.
 Normally students found guilty of theft will not be reinstated for at least the remainder of the semester. - 2.
 Involvement in fornication or homosexual activities.
 Normally students will not be reinstated for at least the remainder of the semester. - 3.
 Possession and/or use of intoxicating beverages.
 (A student is prohibited from engaging in drinking, handling, possessing, or giving away intoxicants including beer, wine, ale, etc.) Normally students will not be reinstated for at least the remainder of the semester. - 4.
 Possession and/or use of drugs not prescribed by a physician; possession of drug paraphernalia.
 (This regulation includes marijuana and hallucinatory agents.)
-Normally the student will not be reinstated for at least the remainder of the semester. - 5.
-Entering or patronizing places deemed by the College as providing activities and/or atmospheres inconsistent with the ideals, purposes and policies of the institution.
+Normally the student will not be reinstated for at least the remainder of the semester.

+- 5. Entering or patronizing places deemed by the College as providing activities and/or atmospheres inconsistent with the ideals, purposes and policies of the institution.
 (Such places include bars, lounges, fraternity and sorority houses, discotheques, places where X-rated movies are shown, etc.) - 6.
 Twelve demerits in one semester. - 7.
 Accumulation of six unexcused absences from assembly in one semester.